ebrym/SparkifyCapstoneProject/README.md

 <a id='Problem-Statement'></a>

 ### Problem Statement
-The goal of the project is to help to sparkify take proactive measure in retaining their customers, the main task of the project is to make a predictions, whether the customer is about to churn.
+The goal of the project is to help to sparkify take proactive measure in retaining their customers, the main task of the project is to make a prediction, whether the customer is about to churn.
 Such a prediction can be made for each customer by a binary classifier model.
 The following tasks should be completed to create the model:

 *	Analyze and preprocess the data to extract features for each customer;
 *	Train classifier to predict customer churn;